HAMNET-Access-Protocol/manual.hnap.de/docs/building_the_fw.md

 - **tunctl**.
 Required.
 Must be installed to configgure the tap device
 - **fftw-single**.
 Required.
 Search term 'single'.
 We need the single precision fftw library.
 Make sure to select 'BR2_PACKAGE_FFTW_SINGLE' and  not the legacy option.
 - **libconfig**.
 Required.
 Search term 'libconfig'.
 A library to parse configuration files.
+- **lldpd**.
+Required.
+Link Layer Discovery protocol.
+Used to broadcast callsigns.
 - **iperf3**.
 Optional but recommended.
 Useful for bandwidth tests.
 - **tcpdump**+**gdb** Optional.
 Useful for debugging.